JustGoodOldHaroldHere/PlexConfiguration/README.md

 # PlexConfiguration
 Guidance on building a Ubuntu Plex server.
-Just click on a link follow along
+Just click on a link follow along.

+The purpose of this github is to provide step by step configuration for a complete media server setup that covers grounds for most users out there.
+I will provide all my infomration sources at the bottom of each guide i make.
+I wish to add i did not create any of the applications in these guides i am simply providing a centralised location for instructions on getting them up and running

 # Localised Server
 [Plex (Obviously)](/Plex.md),